glanonim/visualization/README.md

 \item Switch map category
 \item Process data
 \item Load data for map
+\item Load data for radar chart (based on processed data) after selecting category
+\item Load data for stacked chart (based on processed data) after selecting category
+\item Clean countries list
+\item Hide side panel
 \end{itemize}{}

+Other functions were provided by frameworks.

 Data between function was being stored in localStorage.
 It turned out to be very helpful as amChart functions were preventing to access many external variables.

 Maps from amCharts are working based on 2-letters countries codes.
 It means that after adding to final array/object respective 2-letter coutry code, country will be drawn on the map.
 All data sets were based on ISO 3-letters codes.
 Separate dataset "c1.csv" was used to translate one code to the other and to keep consistent countries naming.

+After putting all 13 datasets together (9 datasets for detailed charts) it turned out that performance is slow.
+Some processing was simplified but it further efforts in this direction must be made.

+Moreover, after changing list of countries to display details, radar charts are not generating properly.
+No fix was found so far.

 14. Work Breakdown Structure (e.g. matrix) with a statement which project member did which part of the structure to what extend.